-Folklore Program Internal Governance Structures and Practices
+Folklore and Public Culture Program Internal Governance Structures and Practices Revision approved by Office of the Provost January 2020

 I. Introduction

 A. The policies and procedures described in this document are intended to be consistent with the policies of the University of Oregon, as posted by the Office of Academic Affairs and of the College of Arts and Sciences, and with the various requirements of the Collective Bargaining Agreement between United Academics and the University of Oregon.
 It is understood that internal governance policy and any policies developed through internal governance, both within this unit and as specified in the CBA, are subject to the approval of the appropriate dean and the Provost or designee.
 The faculty retains the right of primary authority over method of instruction, curriculum content and formation, academic standards for admitting students, and standards of student competence in a discipline.